publiccodenet/jekyll-theme/README.md

 This theme is built to run predictably on GitHub pages, therefore the [`github-pages`](https://github.com/github/pages-gem) gem is required.
 Run `bundle install` before building with Jekyll.

+To serve locally with Jekyll, use `bundle exec jekyll serve`.

 ## Licence

 © Foundation For Public Code 2018